+Introduction

 IBM Sterling Order Management v10 provides IBM-certified containers that can be deployed on RedHat OpenShift platform.
 Also, the containers can be deployed on Kubernetes cluster on the customer’s cloud environment.

 As a part of one engagement for Infosys, the IBM GSI labs worked hand-in-glove with the Infosys pre-sales and delivery teams, to help with the OMS v10 deployment on Azure.